Mathias-Boulay/Java-Mods-Optimizer/README.md

 Upon opening the application, you will encounter the main (and only) menu of the app.

-Notice that two options are already activated, as they are the recommended settings, however nothing blocks you from changing them.
+ - Two options are already activated, as they are the recommended setting
-Once your are satisfied with the options, click on the "+" button and choose a Minecraft mod to optimize.
+ - Click on the " **+** " button
+ - Select your Minecraft mod
-After, just wait for the process to complete.
+ - Wait for the process to complete !
+ - **Enjoy !**
-You can see the progression of each steps with the various progress bars.
+*Note*: You can see the progression of each steps with the various progress bars.

 # Credits